CSU-Radarmet/CSU_RadarTools/README.md

 For help information do help on individual modules.
 There is also a demonstration IPython notebook in the notebooks directory that covers all the modules.

-CSU_RadarTools is known to work under Python 2.7 and 3.4-3.7.
+CSU_RadarTools is known to work under Python 3.X
-Other Python versions are untested.
-Although we still fully support Python 2.7 at this time, we strongly recommend you move to Python >=3.6 as soon as practicable, given the Python 2 end of life date in less than a year, and the fact that many other scientific packages have dropped it already.
-For more information, please see e.g. [the Python 3 Statement](https://python3statement.org/).

 Latest release of CSU_RadarTools (v1.3):
 [![DOI](https://zenodo.org/badge/31606116.svg)](https://zenodo.org/badge/latestdoi/31606116)